vizv/cloudflare-email/README.md

 ### Sending BCC and CC

-You can also send BCC and CC emails by passing an array of emails, an object with `email` and `name` properties, or an array of either, similar to the `to` parameter.
+You can also send BCC and CC emails by passing an array of emails, an object with `address` and `name` properties, or an array of either, similar to the `to` parameter.

 ```json
 {